 - Keep the animal covered (dark area, covered with blanket towel)

-- Not to offer the animal any food or water (as this can hinder any treatment they will receive and over the phone we cannot always confirm species.
+- Do not offer the animal any food or water (as this can hinder any treatment they will receive and over the phone we cannot always confirm species.
 Native animals require a specialised diet.
 Any attempts to feed can stress the animal further)